AlejandroVillarreal/UE5RPG/README.md

 # Unreal Engine Open World Game
 ## About the project
 This is an Unreal Ungine 5 open world project
-The purpose of this project was to learn ahd develop a game utilizing c++ and Unreal Engine Blueprints
+The purpose of this project was to learn and develop a game utilizing c++ and Unreal Engine Blueprints
 ## Features
 * Various Weapons
 * Destructible actors